Tamala-gabriella/PARKING-SYSTE/README.md

 # SmartPark KE

-A functional, web-based parking management system built for the DSA Task One brief at Multimedia University of Kenya.
-Companion design document:
-`DESIGN.md` (in the repo root, submitted alongside this code).
+A functional, web-based parking management system built for the digitalised parking system `DESIGN.md` (in the repo root, submitted alongside this code).

 ## What it does